Drinks Guide

 Alcohol in the Barn

 We must insist that you and your guests purchase all drinks from our bar during your wedding day.
 We have in the past had an issue with guests bringing their own drinks into the Barn, or using drinks that they have in the cottages (Including going to the cottages to top up their glasses).
 This puts us in breach of licensing laws.
-Any drinks found on the premises that have not been purchased from our bar will be subject to a flat rate corkage charge of £200.
+Any drinks found on the premises that have not been purchased from our bar will be subject to a flat rate corkage charge.
 We sincerely apologise for this, but we simply cannot afford (legally or financially) for this to happen.

 Underage Guests